 Across her many roles at Franklin Pierce, President Mooney has remained devoted to one mission: ensuring that every student has a place at Pierce, and the opportunity to discover their passion and greatest potential.

-Under her leadership as provost, the University launched a major process of self-assessment and re-alignment, resulting in such far-reaching initiatives as the revision of the general and liberal education curriculum, the introduction of nine new undergraduate majors, expansion of the annual Academic Showcase, and the integration of graduate and undergraduate education into meaningful pathways for students from their first year through their masters or doctoral degrees.
+Under her leadership as provost, the University launched a new strategic planning process and plans for a College of Business, and reintroduced a faculty senate model of shared governance.
+As Franklin Pierce evolved from the College it was to the University it is, President Mooney led a corresponding process of self-assessment and re-alignment that resulted in such far-reaching initiatives as the revision of the general and liberal education curriculum, the introduction of nine new undergraduate majors, the expansion of the annual Academic Showcase, and the integration of graduate and undergraduate education into meaningful pathways for students from their first year through a masters or doctoral degree.

 President Mooney reacts to remarks at the 2017 Commencement Exercises.

-President Mooney with Diane Rehm during the 2017 Fitzwater Honors celebration.
+President Mooney with NPR’s Diane Rehm and Marlin Fitzwater.

 President Mooney and members of her Senior Staff with A.L.A.NA Dr. Martin Luther King, Jr. Service Award winner Shinel Nicholas.

 President Mooney chats with student Jemma Thacker ‘18 during the 2017 Academic Showcase.